equinor/dlisio/python/docs/dlis/metadata.rst

 have an identical signature.
 E.g. if there are two :class:`Channel` objects with the same name/mnemonic and both belong to the same origin.

-To access a specific object use :func:`logicalfile.object`.
-Or search for objects matching a regular expression with :func:`logicalfile.find`
+To access a specific object use :func:`LogicalFile.object`.
+Or search for objects matching a regular expression with :func:`LogicalFile.find`

 .. code-block:: python